-You set alarms in the Extensions page in the Object Editor.
+You set alarms for all Application Server objects in the Extensions page in the Object Editor.

-To specify alarms
+To specify alarms for an object extension

 1 On the Extensions page of the Object Editor, select an attribute from the Extendable Attributes List.
 The four extension groups dynamically change to allowed extension rules for the selected attribute type.